Charlotte, North Carolina: Festivals and events

 The Charlotte region is home to many annual festivals and special events.
 The Carolina Renaissance Festival operates on Saturdays and Sundays each October and November.
 Located near the intersection of NC 73 and Poplar Tent Road, the Carolina Renaissance Festival is one of the largest renaissance themed events in the country.
 It features 11 stages of outdoor variety entertainment, a 22-acre village marketplace, an interactive circus, an arts and crafts fair, a jousting tournament, and a feast, all rolled into one non-stop, day-long family adventure.

 The Yiasou Greek Festival is a Greek Festival.
 It began in 1978 and since then has become one of Charlotte's largest cultural events.
 The Yiasou (the Greek word for Hello, Goodbye and Cheers) Greek Festival features Hellenic cultural exhibits, authentic Greek cuisine and homemade pastries, entertainment, live music and dancing, wine tastings, art, shopping and more.

 Taste of Charlotte is a three-day festival offering samples from area restaurants, live entertainment and children's activities.
 Located on Tryon Street, Taste of Charlotte spans six city blocks from Stonewall to 5th Street.

 Moo and Brew Fest is an annual craft beer and burger festival that is the largest in North Carolina, held each April and includes various national musical acts.

 Breakaway Music Festival is a music festival which takes place at the NC Music Factory and consists of hip hop and electronic music artists and DJs.

 Heroes Convention is an annual comic book convention held in June at the Charlotte Convention Center.
 Founded in 1982, it is one of the oldest and largest independent comic book conventions in the United States.

 Charlotte Pride is an annual LGBT event held in August.
 In 2019, the event attracted 200,000 people to Uptown Charlotte.
 The event's parade became Charlotte's largest annual parade in 2017.

 Charlotte Turkey Trot is an annual 5k & 8k running marathon hosted every Thanksgiving, it is also the largest running event in the state of North Carolina.

+Charlotte also has the Charlotte Regional Farmers Market where local farmers sell their produce.

+Three annual arts and cultural festivals celebrating visual and performing arts are hosted throughout the Charlotte region: BOOM Charlotte hosted in the Camp North End area, the Charlotte International Arts Festival hosted in Ballantyne, and Charlotte SHOUT! hosted in Uptown.